jak11/GithubProjectSearch/README.md

 # Description
-This cod base includes service for searching the projects on Github based on input query.
+This cod base includes service for searching the github projects on Github based on input query based on coding language.

 # Pre-requisite
 - Gradle